sudheera96/Group-4--Hunt-game/Yashwanth-log-Details.md

 2. First day of my project I have created Jira account and added the other team members into the project created in Jira "Group-4-RFP-Hunt-Game".
 Our group members had a meeting on day one how to proceed further.

+On the first day of meeting,
+We have discussed about the user roles, various types of technologies, scheduling the work.

 - [Hosted Jira project Link](https://github.com/sudheera96/Group-4--Hunt-game/commit/f2515a6b9cf72237754b400e6718a13cfabbdc56)